Easy 3-Ingredient Lemon Posset in a Lemon Shell

 Instructions

-• Remove from heat, add lemon juice and whisk to combine.
-Allow to cool for 10 minutes.
+• Finish & Chill: Remove from heat, whisk in the lemon juice, and let cool for 10 minutes.

-• Allow to cool completely to room temperature, then refrigerate for at least 2 hours or until set.
-Keep covered in the fridge.
+• Allow to cool to room temperature, then refrigerate for at least 2 hours, or until fully set.
+Keep covered in the fridge until ready to serve.

 Video